Nano112/NanoVideoApi/DEPLOYMENT.md

 3. Dokploy will auto-deploy on push (if configured)
 4. Or manually trigger deployment in Dokploy dashboard

-### Scaling
+### Switching to High-Scale Setup
+If you need more performance, switch to the Gunicorn setup:
+1. In Dokploy, change the Dockerfile to `Dockerfile.gunicorn`
-- Increase `WORKERS` environment variable
+2. Set `WORKERS` environment variable (recommended: CPU cores × 2)
-- Monitor CPU and memory usage
-- Consider horizontal scaling for high traffic
+3. Redeploy

 ## ❗ Important Notes